|Definition of cybercrime||The use of computers and technology to commit varied types of fraud, cause physical damage etc.|

 Legal advice in cybercrime cases

-If you are accused of a computer-based crime you will need the legal support of our criminal defence solicitors in London, in order to counsel you on what can be technically complex issues of law in the UK.
+If you are accused of a computer-based crime you will need the legal support of our cyber crime lawyer in UK, in order to counsel you on what can be technically complex issues of law in the UK.
 The cybercrime solicitor in London is specialized in multi-jurisdictional experiences, such as cyber-crime that is by nature borderless.
 You may need guidance on cross-border disclosure regimes, mutual legal assistance, or even extradition.
-Our cybercrime solicitors in London will precisely read, analyze and summarize your case, our team being specialized in injurious communication cases, cyberstalking crimes, and cyber fraud and theft offences.
+Our cyber crime solicitors in London will precisely read, analyze and summarize your case, our team being specialized in injurious communication cases, cyberstalking crimes, and cyber fraud and theft offences.

 Choosing our cybercrime solicitors